 As a small business owner, it’s critical to be aware of minimum wage laws in your state.
-And although Alabama hasn’t raised its minimum wage this year, it’s important to make sure you’re current on the state regulations and prepared for upcoming changes so you can plan accordingly.
+And although there is no set Alabama state minimum wage, it’s important to make sure you’re current on regulations and prepared for upcoming changes so you can plan accordingly.

 To help you, we’ve prepared a quick guide with details on the Alabama minimum wage.

 Get Started with Square Payroll

 While the minimum wage applies to most occupations and employees, there are a few exceptions, including:

 - Tipped employees who earn at least $30 per month in tips.
 They must be paid a minimum of $2.13 per hour, and that amount plus tips must equal the minimum wage of $7.25.

 - Employees under the age of 20.
 The Fair Labor Standards Act (FLSA) allows all of these employees to be paid a minimum wage of $4.25 per hour for their first 90 days of employment.
 After the 90 days have passed, these employees must be paid the full minimum wage.

 - Full-time students.
 Full-time vocational students may be paid a sub-minimum wage rate (75 percent of the applicable minimum wage).
 Full-time students employed in retail or service stores, agriculture, or at colleges and universities may be paid a sub-minimum wage rate of 85 percent of the applicable minimum wage.